-Where under 18s are loitering outside the premises, steps should be taken by the premises licence holder to move them on, and consideration should be made to reporting this to the police or a truancy officer as appropriate.
+Where under 18s are loitering outside the premises, steps should be taken by the premises licence discourage them from loitering there and consideration should be made to reporting this to the police or a truancy officer as appropriate.

 Furthermore, premises should ensure that vulnerable persons are either excluded from gambling (in the case of those who are under the influence of alcohol or drugs, under voluntary exclusion or have been excluded for whatever other reason) or are under supervision with the possibility of intervention.